Senior Scams: What to Watch Out for in 2025

-Scams are more sophisticated than ever.
-What looks like an email from a friend or a text from your bank can often be a scammer trying to hack your information.
+What might seem like a harmless email from a friend, a video call from a loved one, or a text from your bank could actually be a scammer trying to steal your information or money.

 Your Guide to Medicare Parts A & B